stockhuman/Sonoff-Homekit/README.md

 In order to turn on the Sonoff at IP 192.168.0.22 you can: `$ curl 192.168.0.22/on`

 ### AutoReconnect after power outage
-A problem with the old firmware was that after a power outage the Sonoff was immediately searching for the stored WIFI connection, but since the router was still powering on the Sonoff was prompting the configuration procedure.
-Now this problem is fixed, if the Sonoff does not have a WIFI Connection every 10min the Sonoff will restart.
+A problem with the old firmware was that after a power outage the Sonoff immediately began searching for the stored WIFI connection, but if the router had not yet powered on, the Sonoff started its configuration procedure.
+This problem is now fixed; if the Sonoff does not have a WIFI Connection for over ten minutes the Sonoff will restart.

 ### Selectable PowerOn state
-By default the Sonoff will have a Enabled state at power on, you can change this by selecting "OFF" in the `flash.sh` script
+By default the Sonoff will have an Enabled state at power on, you can change this by selecting "OFF" in the `flash.sh` script

 ---